zboxfs/zbox/README.md

 [![license](https://img.shields.io/github/license/zboxfs/zbox.svg?style=flat-square)](https://github.com/zboxfs/zbox)
 [![GitHub stars](https://img.shields.io/github/stars/zboxfs/zbox.svg?style=social&label=Stars)](https://github.com/zboxfs/zbox)

-Zbox is a zero-details, privacy-focused embeddable file system.
+ZboxFS is a zero-details, privacy-focused embeddable file system.
 Its goal is to help application store files securely, privately and reliably.
 By encapsulating files and directories into an encrypted repository, it provides a virtual file system and exclusive access to authorised application.

-Unlike other system-level file systems, such as [ext4], [XFS] and [Btrfs], which provide shared access to multiple processes, Zbox is a file system that runs in the same memory space as the application.
+Unlike other system-level file systems, such as [ext4], [XFS] and [Btrfs], which provide shared access to multiple processes, ZboxFS is a file system that runs in the same memory space as the application.
 It only provides access to one process at a time.

-By abstracting IO access, Zbox supports a variety of underlying storage layers, including memory, OS file system, RDBMS and key-value object store.
+By abstracting IO access, ZboxFS supports a variety of underlying storage layers, including memory, OS file system, RDBMS and key-value object store.

 ## Disclaimer

-Zbox is under active development, we are not responsible for any data loss or leak caused by using it.
+ZboxFS is under active development, we are not responsible for any data loss or leak caused by using it.
 Always back up your files and use at your own risk!

 Features